saireddysatishkumar/Ansible/README.md

             - ping-test
             -
 ``````
 - 💬 Note: Fork this repo to explore and contribute.
 This repo configured with github actions.
-So same will be affected into you account github actions.
+So same will be affected into your account's github actions.
 Please check
 ## Prerequisites:

 >Setup up the AWX(ansible tower) local environment using minikube.